We may earn income from links in this post. Please read this Disclosure for details.

 It’s a process of purification leading up to a holy season filled with important religious dates and other Guatemala Christmas traditions.

-When is the Día del Diablo in Guatemala?
+When is Día del Diablo in Guatemala?

 While the Día del Diablo and the fire ceremonies, fireworks and festivities take place on December 7th, preparations begin several days in advance.

 One of the places to go to fully understand this Guatemalan tradition is the village of Concepción.
-This picturesque Maya village is set in a fertile valley 20 minutes from Sololá, near Lake Atitlan and is dedicated to the Virgin Mary and her saint day of December 8th.
+This picturesque Maya village is set in a fertile valley 20 minutes from Sololá, near Lake Atitlan, a major natural landmark in Guatemala.

-At the heart of Concepción is a sturdy Catholic church constructed in 1621.
-It’s one of Guatemala’s few churches to have survived centuries of earthquakes and features a wooden roof carved with angels, saints and apostles.
+It’s one of Guatemala’s few wooden churches to have survived centuries of earthquakes.
+It features a wooden roof carved with angels, saints and apostles.

-It’s also home to an active cofradía, a Maya brotherhood who are guardians of ancient religious practices.
 Many still wear their traditional embroidered clothing featuring a distinctive bat–a symbol for the last Kaqchikel dynasty–atop rainbow-hued trousers, a tunic wrap and sandals.

 For the December 8th Feast Day honouring the Conception of the Virgin Mary, they lay wooden platforms through the center aisle of the church to serve as pagan altars for offerings of food, candles and other tribute.

 It’s incredible to see the diminutive stature of the Virgin festooned with money, lottery tickets and other adornment for her saint day.
-The locals also celebrate with fireworks, music and special dishes such as pulique, a chicken stew.

 Where is the Burning of the Devil in Antigua Guatemala